Bug triage session guide

-A bug scrub session is a meeting where you aim to analyze, prioritize or close defects with your team.
+A bug triage session is a meeting where you aim to analyze, prioritize or close defects with your team.

-Having these sessions is crucial to raise awareness of your backlog’s current state of the art.
+Having these sessions is crucial to raising awareness of your backlog.
 This way, everyone on the team can tackle issues effectively.

 I’d still suggest that you invite other members even though as being optional, such as designers (if you have any in your team).
 Designers often have a crucial vision that might come in handy when prioritizing those issues.

 3. Start the session strong—Start the session by introducing it to everyone.
 You may have first-time attendants, and everyone should understand what the session is all about.
 After everyone in the team is aligned on why we’re doing this session and what will happen, everyone must be aware of the backlog’s current state of the art.
 This will allow everyone to visualize better where you’re sitting and where you aim to go.
 Rely on accurate data, for example, using a Jira dashboard table, or a custom dashboard.
 Open the first issue, read it, and initiate the meeting.